Shotley Bridge: Other Buildings and Public Houses

-In the Victorian boom time, the village was often referred to as a town, which such enthusiasm that a Town Hall was actually built in 1860.
+In the Victorian boom time, the village was often referred to as a town with such enthusiasm that a Town Hall was actually built in 1860.
 It is one of several buildings from this period in Neogothic style.
 Another is Shotley Hall by Edward Robson.
 There are other grand houses from this period which are some of the many listed buildings in the area.
 While the Wesleyan Chapel was demolished, its Sunday School remains and is now the Village Hall.
-The clergyman's house is now known as The Manse.
+The clergyman's house (vicarage) is now known as The Manse.
 The 1876 Temperance Hall is now the Assembly Rooms.
 The Crown and Crossed Swords hotel includes what was once a separate establishment, The Commercial.